- Oops!Something went wrong.Please try again later.

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-BJ's Wholesale Club's Earnings ESP sits at 4.69%, which, as explained above, is calculated by taking the percentage difference between the $0.58 Most Accurate Estimate and the Zacks Consensus Estimate of $0.55.
-BJ is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $0.08 Most Accurate Estimate and the $0.05 Zacks Consensus Estimate, Under Armour has an Earnings ESP of 47.69%.
+Investors should also know that UAA is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.